 As is the trend with recent City of Edmonton procurements, the scale and scope of the project is overblown, and at the expense of the taxpayer.
-Madeleine Cummings of The Edmonton Examiner describes the artistic portions of the project as “meant to reflect the surrounding environment, blending in with nearby trees as much as possible.
+A reporter from The Edmonton Examiner describes the artistic portions of the project as “meant to reflect the surrounding environment, blending in with nearby trees as much as possible.
 Artistic benches mimic the river’s rolling waves and the stairs and pedestrian bridge surfaces are made with lots of wood.”

 “The river’s rolling waves”?
-Is Madeleine from Edmonton?
+Is this reporter from Edmonton?
 She also says that use of the wood is an attempt to be “culturally sensitive.”
 I won’t try to unpack that for fear of being misinterpreted.